fyngyrz/NWS-Temperature/README.md

 ## What it Does

 Fetches the temperature \(in Cº\) from the NWS aviation ground conditions forecast by using the `wget` command, the output of which it pipes back into itself.
-Then it extracts, then converts, the temperature value in that forecast to Fahrenheit \(See Below\) or another scale according to its `mode` setting, and prints the result out.
+Then it extracts, then converts, the temperature value in that forecast to Fahrenheit \(See Below\) or another scale according to its default `mode` setting  or a supplied command line option, and prints the result out.

 ## Limits